sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-1.md

 ---
-title: Graded Activity 1 - Program in Scratch
+title: Mini Activity 1 - Program in Scratch
 excerpt: Write a small program in the visual programming language Scratch.
-points: 5
+points: 10
 type: assignment
-status: published
 ---

 <h2>Overview</h2>

 The goal of this activity is to familiarize with basic programming concepts by using a visual building block style programming language called Scratch.
 This will be the only Scratch based activity in this program and will serve as a metaphor for learning Javascript.

 You are welcome to build any type of project that Scratch allows.
+Common choices are:

+- Interactivty story
+- Game
+- Animation
-Common choices are: - Interactivty story - Game - Animation - Music video
+- Music video

+The other half of the assignment is that you have to break down your app into pseudocode.
+You have the option of writing it out in pseudocode in a markdown file or creating a flowchart in a figjam file.
+You have equal points for creating your content as you do documenting it in pseudocode.

 <h2>Instructions</h2>